MennahMabrouk/MATLAB/README.md

 - Run the scripts to see examples and functionalities demonstrated.
 - Adjust parameters and experiment with the code for your specific use cases.

+## How to Install MATLAB
+- MATLAB can be obtained from the MathWorks website ([MathWorks - MATLAB](https://www.mathworks.com/products/matlab.html)).
+- Follow the instructions provided on the website to download and install MATLAB on your operating system.

 ## Contributions
 Contributions are welcome!
 If you have any improvements, additional examples, or bug fixes, feel free to open a pull request or create an issue.